 Right off the bat, those mattress customers who are looking for a particularly comfortable mattress are going to want to take a look at the Layla mattress – it features soft memory foam that is just extremely pressure-relieving.

 What’s more, the Layla is flippable and provides two firmness options in one bed-in-a-box mattress – one side is soft and is a fantastic option for side sleepers and one side is firmer and a better match for back sleepers.
+We can say it is one of the best mattresses for side sleepers.

 In addition, the Layla’s memory foam is infused with copper, which has two benefits – it is cooling and will assist with heat dissipation, and it is also anti-microbial and will keep the mattress free of mildew and mold.